vyk0522/spring-data-service/README.md

 compileOnly 'org.apache.commons:commons-lang3'

 ### Tools used
-We have used JPA Buddy to create entities and repositories
+We have used JPA Buddy to create Entities, Repositories, DTOs, Query DSL methods and Queries, Flyway Migration, adding validation for entities

 ### Flyway migration
 Used Diff versioned migration of JPA Buddy to insert DB tables
 Used Empty Versioned migration of JPA Buddy to insert initial data

+### Topics covered
+@NamedQuery, @NamedNativeQuery support in JPARepositories
+QueryDSL methods and queries in JPARepositories
+Pagination and Sorting Support
+Testing the Repositories methods using test cases
+Flyway migration scripts for DB
+Simple RestController with CRUD operations
+ModelMappers and Dto support for APIs
+Creating custom repositories
+Logging and formatting SQL queries on logs
+JPA buddy tool usage for generating Entities, Repositories, DTOs, Query DSL methods and Queries, Flyway Migration, adding validation for entities